 How To Watch Wild Deer

 Deer are creatures of habit and will spend time in the same places at the same time every day.
-They will also use the same paths to move around and feed in the same places.
+They will also use the same paths to move around and feed in the same areas.

 Best Time To See Deer